Home Energy Assessment Rebate

 $150 Initial Home Energy Assessment incentive

 A $150 incentive is available to residents and builders who have an initial Home Energy Assessment conducted by a certified energy advisor.
-For new construction, the initial assessment must be done at the mid-construction stage.
+For new construction, the initial assessment can be done at the building design stage.
 The completed application must be submitted to the City of Nanaimo within the 12 month period after the date shown on the receipt

 - The first page of the initial Home Energy Assessment report, showing the EnerGuide rating

 - Receipt for the initial Home Energy Assessment

 Follow-up Home Energy Assessment incentive

-Follow-up Assessments are eligible for $10 per point increase in the EnerGuide rating 0-100 scale, or per 5 GJ/year reduction in the new EnerGuide rating Gigajoules per Year scale, to a maximum of $200.
+Follow-up Assessments are eligible for $10 per point improvement in the EnerGuide rating 0-100 scale, or per 5 GJ/year reduction in the new EnerGuide rating Gigajoules per Year scale, to a maximum of $200.

 - The first page of the follow-up Home Energy Assessment report showing the new EnerGuide rating

 - The first page of the Initial Home Energy Assessment (if not already submitted to the City of Nanaimo);

 - Receipt for the follow-up Home Energy Assessment